coleygroup/bio_orthogonal_click_reactions/README.md

 The complete workflow associated with this project can be broken down in the following elementary steps:

-1. Define the search space of dipoles and dipolarophiles (both synthetic and biofragment-based examples), generate a representative dataset of cycloaddition reactions and compute the associated reaction profiles in a high-throughput manner.
+1. Define the search space of dipoles and dipolarophiles (both synthetic and biofragment-based examples), generate a representative dataset of cycloaddition reactions and compute the associated reaction profiles in a high-throughput manner ([link](https://github.com/coleygroup/dipolar_cycloaddition_dataset)).
-2. Compute QM descriptors for each dipole and dipolarophile in a high-throughput manner.
+2. Compute QM descriptors for each dipole and dipolarophile in a high-throughput manner ([link](https://github.com/tstuyver/QM_desc_autodE)).
-3. Select an appropriate machine learning model architecture.
+3. Select an appropriate machine learning model architecture (here: GNN -> [link](xxx)).
-4. Generate an exhaustive list of reaction SMILES based on all dipole - biofragment-based dipolarophile combinations; generate the QM descriptor input for each generated reaction.
+4. Generate an exhaustive list of reaction SMILES based on all dipole - biofragment-based dipolarophile combinations; generate the QM descriptor input for each generated reaction ([link](https://github.com/coleygroup/bio_orthogonal_click_reactions/blob/main/rxn_smiles_gen/generate_rxn_smiles.py)).
-5. Iterate through an active learning loop to refine the dataset.
+5. Iterate through an active learning loop to refine the dataset (scripts can be found [here](https://github.com/coleygroup/bio_orthogonal_click_reactions/tree/main/screening_files)).
 This loop consists of the following steps:
       - Train an ML model on the current instance of the dataset.
-      - Use the trained model to predict activation and reaction energies for all the bio-fragment, i.e., native, reactions.
+      - Use the trained model to predict activation and reaction energies for all the biofragment-based, i.e., native, reactions.
       - Select promising dipoles for bio-orthogonal click applications based on the predictions made, i.e., retain only the dipoles which are not too reactive with the native dipolarophiles.
       - Generate reaction SMILES for every combination between a promising dipole and any synthetic dipolarophile; generate the QM descriptor input for each generated reaction.
       - Use the trained model to predict activation and reaction energies for each reaction SMILES generated in the previous step.
       - Select promising synthetic reactions.
       - Sample a subset of the selected promising synthetic reactions, add the competing native reactions involving the dipoles present in this subset and compute the corresponding reaction profiles.
       - Add the newly computed reaction profiles to the dataset and start the next iteration.
 6. Once the dataset is sufficiently enriched with promising bio-orthogonal click reactions, train the model one last time on the final version.
-Then run through the steps of the active learning loop with relaxed selection criteria and generate final estimates for the bio-orthogonal click potential for each of the synthetic reactions in the search space.
+Then run through the steps of the active learning loop with relaxed selection criteria and generate final estimates for the bio-orthogonal click potential for each of the synthetic reactions in the search space ([link](xxx)).

-Below, the various auxiliary scripts, directories and repositories developed to (partially) automate this workflow are discussed.
+Below, the various auxiliary scripts, directories and repositories developed to (partially) automate this workflow are discussed in more detail.

 ## Search space definition & dataset generation

 A separate repository was set up for the definition of the search space and dataset generation.
 It can be accessed [here](https://github.com/coleygroup/dipolar_cycloaddition_dataset).
+Instruction on how to run the provided scripts can be found in the associated `README.md` file.

 The scripts in this repository were also used to validate selected reactions in the active learning loop.

 ## QM descriptor generation

 A separate repository was set up for the high-throughput computation of QM descriptors.
 It can be accessed [here](https://github.com/tstuyver/QM_desc_autodE).
+Instruction on how to run the provided scripts can be found in the associated `README.md` file.

 ## Multitask QM-augmented GNN model

 A separate repository was set up for the multitask (QM-augmented) GNN model.
 It can be accessed [here](https://github.com/tstuyver/multitask_QM_GNN/tree/normal_scaling_ensemble).
+Instruction on how to run the provided scripts can be found in the associated `README.md` file.

 ## Baseline ML models